ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

 ### Code Signing: Store Your Private Key

 You only need to generate your signing keys once.
-After generating your key pair, ensure you store your private key somewhere secure and durable If your private key is lost, you will need to generate a new signing key pair and publish the new public key to your app via a native binary release.
+After generating your key pair, ensure you store your private key somewhere secure and durable.
+If your private key is lost, you will need to generate a new signing key pair and publish the new public key to your app via a native binary release.

 Make sure you also store the private key somewhere that is accessible from your CI/CD system.
 The private key will need to be passed to the Appflow CLI each time you upload a new Live Update artifact.